tkoetting03/Ring-Buffer/README.md

 ## Introduction

-In this repository I am going to be describing the code and concepts relevant to this project.
+In this repository I am going to be describing the code and concepts relevant to creating a ring buffer in C.

 ## Creating the Ring Buffer